Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Informs square hip alignment by lessening the chance of internally or externally rotating your back leg

-How to: Start on your back with both of your feet firmly planted into the ground and your knees toward the sky.
-Draw your tailbone toward the backs of your knees, hollow out through your abdomen, and fire up your core.
-Come into position by lifting your shins so that they are parallel to the mat and your knees are stacked directly over your hip points.
-Reach your arms up so that your wrists are directly over your shoulders.
-On an inhale, extend your right leg forward and left arm back overhead Exhale and return to supine Tabletop position.
-Inhale, extend your left leg forward and right arm back overhead.
+How to: Start on your back with your feet firmly planted on the ground and your knees pointing toward the ceiling.
+Draw your tailbone toward the backs of your knees hollow out through your abdomen.
+Come into position by lifting your shins parallel to the mat so your knees are stacked directly over your hip points.
+Reach your arms toward the ceiling so your wrists are directly over your shoulders in reclined Tabletop.
+As you inhale, extend your right leg forward and your left arm alongside your head with your fingers reaching toward the wall behind you.
 Exhale and return to Tabletop.
-Repeat for 5–10 total repetitions.
+Inhale as you extend your left leg forward and right arm back overhead.
+Exhale and return to Tabletop.
+Repeat for 5-10 repetitions.

 Why it helps: